webgptorg/promptbook/README.md

 ### Executor

-Executor is a simple async function that takes input params and returns result params _(along with all intermediate params and input params = it extends input object)_.
+Executor is a simple async function that takes input params and returns output params _(along with all intermediate params and input params = it extends input object)_.

 Executor is made by combining execution tools and prompt template pipeline library.
 It can be done in two ways: